Strings Encoding

 StringEncOptGlobal is the option that produces the least overhead in terms of code size and execution time.

-Now let’s consider that we are looking for a better level of protection.
+Now let’s evalutate the options that provide a better level of protection.
 The .data section is easy to dump during the execution of the binary so it is not the best spot to decode a sensitive string.

 -> What about the stack?